XiayuXu/xjtu-octa/README.md

 # AV-casNet
 AV-casNet: Fully Automatic Arteriole-Venule Segmentation and Differentiation in OCT Angiography

-## 1. Download OCTA dataset from the [Baidu Netdisk](https://pan.baidu.com/s/1LVpg--HKS45mALSgIX5cNg?pwd=dvdj) (access code: dvdj) and decompress it to the root directory.
+## 1. Prepare OCTA datasets
+You can download the datasets from the [Baidu Netdisk](https://pan.baidu.com/s/1LVpg--HKS45mALSgIX5cNg?pwd=dvdj) (access code: dvdj) and decompress it to the root directory.
 Please go to ["./datasets/README.md"](datasets/README.md) for details.

 ## 2. Prepare data